Control Objectives for Security Outcomes

 A control objective is not a control itself.
 The objective describes the desired outcome, while a control is the safeguard or process used to achieve it.

 It is also different from a procedure.
-A procedure explains how a team performs a task.
-A control objective explains why a control exists and what security result it should deliver.
+A procedure explains how a task is performed.
+A control objective explains why the control exists and what result it should deliver.